Back to top

 Oestrogen helps maintain bone density and joint health.
 As levels decline, some women may start to experience:

-Osteoporosis and the less severe form of loss of bone density – osteopenia do not usually cause symptoms – unless presenting with a fracture.
+Osteoporosis and the less severe form of loss of bone density (osteopenia) do not usually cause symptoms, unless presenting with a fracture.
 It’s so important to ensure you’re getting enough calcium, vitamin D, and weight-bearing exercise to protect bone health.
 For more on muscle aches and pains see here and to learn more about osteoporosis see here.
+Consider talking to your GP to ensure that the symptoms are menopause related and not due to other medical conditions or forms of arthritis.

 Once you’ve gone 12 months without a period, you have officially entered menopause.
-From this point on, your body has adjusted to lower oestrogen and progesterone levels, and your menstrual cycles have permanently stopped.
-The menopause itself is a point in time – as you then enter into the postmenopause phase of your life.
+From this point on, your body continues to adjust to lower oestrogen and progesterone levels, and your menstrual cycles have permanently stopped.
+The menopause itself is a point in time when you can look back and say that you have not had a period for 12 months, and you then enter into the postmenopause phase of your life.
+In the postmenopause your body and brain continue to adapt to the new low hormonal ‘norm’.

 Many symptoms of the menopause transition ease after menopause for many women but some—like vaginal dryness and bone loss—may persist.
 This is why ongoing self-care and medical support remain important.